bsfsfn/SBOM/README.md

 ## Future ideas
 * feature to check whether a package (given by name and version range) is in the SBOM
 * deduplicate SBOM entries, merging version ranges
+* more extensive support of the `requirements.txt` file format